 11 of the Best Hikes in San Diego…Most Within 15 Minutes of Your Door!

-Mix San Diego’s ample supply of sunshine with its proximity to the ocean, mountains, and the many canyons that run throughout the county, and it’s no wonder that many of the best hikes in San Diego county are within a short drive from your front door!
+Mix San Diego’s ample supply of sunshine with its proximity to the ocean, mountains, and the many canyons that run throughout the county, and it’s no wonder that many of the best hikes are only a short drive away.

 While there are great places to hike within an hour or two drive of the city, from the wilderness of the Cleveland National Forest to the rocky terrain of Cuyamaca Rancho State Park, you don’t need to leave San Diego to get your hike on.

-Grab your hiking boots, plenty of water and don’t forget the sunscreen; then head out for an outdoor adventure with nearly perfect conditions year-round and stunning views!
+Grab your hiking boots and plenty of water, and don’t forget the sunscreen; then head out for an outdoor adventure with nearly perfect conditions year-round and stunning views.

 Here are our choices for the best hikes in San Diego…most within 15 minutes of your door.